Long-UoA/Sensor-Allocation-and-Online-Learning-based-Path-Planning-Approach/README.md

 Follow the below steps to run experiments in Matlab.

 Step 1: Unzip each folder in the folder Table II.
+These folders' names are the same as the names of 12 scenarios in Table II.

 Step 2: In the algorithm folder of these folders, run *.m files in the folder of GD (the related work) or of OL (our proposed work).